Types of mulching

 Landscaping

-The answer to 'types of mulching' is that mulching is the process of applying a protective layer of material, such as wood chips, bark, leaves, or other organic matter, over the soil around plants.
-Mulching provides several benefits for the landscape, including retaining moisture, suppressing weeds, insulating plant roots, and improving the overall appearance of the garden.
+The answer to 'types of mulching' is that mulching is the process of applying a protective layer of material, such as wood chips, leaves, straw, or bark, on top of the soil around plants and trees.
+Mulching provides several benefits for the landscape, including retaining moisture, suppressing weeds, insulating plant roots from temperature extremes, and improving soil quality over time as the mulch decomposes.

 Step-by-Step Guide